-The Company has interests in various unconsolidated structured entities which are included in invested assets on the consolidated balance sheets.
-These entities are not controlled by the Company.
+The Company has interests in various structured entities included in invested assets on the consolidated balance sheets.
+These entities include asset-backed investment vehicles, Pooled Funds and limited partnerships.
+The Company does not consolidate these structured entities as the Company does not hold significant ownership or does not control the entity that manages these structured entities.

-The interests in unconsolidated structured entities are as follows:
+The Company's interests in unconsolidated structured entities at end of the year are as follows: